Examining the Evidence: A Pediatric Perspective on Firearm Safety Research

 - could decrease adolescent gun possession, as older children are more likely to experience unintentional harm due to mistakenly firing a gun at friends or bystanders.

 We reviewed research and analysis on policy and public health approaches including: Encouraging safe storage, gun safety design, comprehensive background checks, and more.

 We found that while the research we uncovered on many policies was limited, it is clear that some policies—such as Child Access Prevention laws and comprehensive background checks—have enough evidence behind them to warrant immediate action among decision-makers to move them forward.
 There is also a critical need for more research and funding to determine additional policy strategies and implementation approaches that are effective in preventing child injury and death.
 For more recommendations for policymakers, providers, health care systems, parents and community organizations, read the full brief here.

 In spring 2021, PolicyLab and CVP released an accompanying policy brief that builds out guidance for research to address evidence gaps and identify which policies work to prevent firearm injury among youth.

-Over the coming months, we’ll be developing an Evidence to Action brief that highlights existing research and provides recommendations rooted in data for new public health approaches to protect youth from accidental firearm injury.
-It is our hope that this can serve as a resource for policymakers looking to make evidence-informed decisions to keep families safe in their communities and across the country.
+Over the coming months, we’ll be developing an accompanying policy brief that focuses on creating a comprehensive research agenda around this topic.
+It is our hope that these resources can guide policymakers looking to make evidence-informed decisions to keep families safe in their communities and across the country.

 This project page was last updated in February 2021.